gevamu/gevamu.github.io/content/4.examples/send-payment.md

 ## Transactions lifecycle

 Once payment instruction is received, the Gevamu Payment Solution validates and authorizes (by checking node identity and the Participant ID) the payment.
 If the validation passes, the Payment Gateway sets the payment status to ‘Sent to Gateway’.
 Status change is communicated back to the Participant's node.
+Some payment initiation requests has multiple payment instructions.
+In this case multiple payment states are created and independently updated.
 Transaction can be accepted or rejected by the Payment Service Provider.

 To make a transaction as a network participant, describe Payment in one of formats listed in [`PaymentInstructionFormat`](https://gevamu.github.io/corda-payments-sdk/payments-workflows/com.gevamu.corda.flows/-payment-instruction-format/index.html) enum.